robinmanuelthiel/iotworkshop/07 Getting temperature values/README.md

 ```

 ### GHI FEZ Cream
+First, install the [FEZ Cream NuGet package](https://www.nuget.org/packages/GHIElectronics.UWP.Shields.FEZHAT/).
 The FEZ Cream is very simiar to the FEZ Hat.
 The only difference is, that you can choose, to wich socket you want to connect your temperature sensor to.
 That is why we add a constructor to the class that takes the socket number.
-This will be saved in a calss member beside the `FEZCream` mainboard itself and the `TempHumidSI70` sensor.
+This will be saved in a class member beside the `FEZCream` mainboard itself and the `TempHumidSI70` sensor.
 Both have to be initialized (the sensor with socket number) and then can be used as follows:

 ```csharp
 using GHIElectronics.UWP.Gadgeteer.Mainboards;